julianjohannesen/js-concurrency-notes/promises-resolving-to-promises.md

 ---

+## We can resolve promises in at least 3 ways

-We can resolve with a promise via (a) Promise.resolve or the (b) new Promise constructor or a (3) then statement.
+We can resolve with a promise via (a) Promise.resolve or (b) the new Promise constructor or via (3) a then statement.
 In each case, resolving a promise with a promise works the same way.
 For example:

 ```js
 const promise1 = Promise.resolve(5);